neelr1997/Global-Warming-Twitter-Text-Mining-SVM/README.md

 ### Goal:

-To analyze and Train a Model over tweet dataset where we do Natural Language tasks over the dataset & describes the sentiment of public over the topic of global Warming and Climate Change over Tweeter Streamer
+To analyze and Train a Model over tweet dataset where we do Natural Language tasks over the dataset & describes the sentiment of public over the topic of global Warming and Climate Change over Tweeter Streamer.

 [Link to Jupyter Notebook](Global Warming Tweet Text Mining & SVM.ipynb)